 This clip is apparently from a 1942 short called Borrah Minevitch and his Harmonica School, with a student body that now includes several women.
 Harmonica-playing seems something of a male-focused pastime, so it’s nice to see the ladies taking a turn here (a glance at YouTube harmonica videos shows many women who do play).
 The music heard at the beginning sounds like the “Bugle Call Rag.”
 It’s a terrific piece of music-making.
 The rhythm zips along; it really does call you to join in.
 And you hear the range of harmonic sounds, from pennywhistles to bear growls.
 Borrah as usual is conducting with every range he’s got, bobbing his head like a pigeon or shimmying his shoulders like a stripper.
 He also wears a top hat here, and a jacket that looks as if it came straight off a Pearly King.

-We haven’t seen the film this clip is from, Always in My Heart (1942).
+We haven’t seen the film these clips are from, Always in My Heart (1942).
 Per TCM, Walter Huston plays a a newly released ex-con, separated from his family, who goes to live in a small fishing village.
-From this clip, it’s clearly a working-class community.
+From the clips, it’s clearly a working-class community.
 Its streets are lined by small, weathered-looking shops and houses, and the inhabitants are dressed in caps and jeans and shapeless dresses.
 They’re rough-looking and unglamorous, and they work at unglamorous occupations (window-washers, fishermen, a street painter).
 But, in true Hollywood fashion, they’re the salt of the earth.
 It’s the kind of rural setting where you just might see harmonica playing—lots of harmonica playing.
 As you eventually see in the sequence, everyone’s got one.
 The harmonica may be the most democratic of all the musical instruments.
 Once any kid could buy one in a five-and-dime (when five-and-dimes still existed) and play.
 Life’s pleasures were once so simple.